michaelkandziora/shell.envdiff/README.md

 Single- and double-quoted values preserve spaces and `#` markers.
 Within a quoted value, `\\n`, `\\r`, `\\t`, a quoted delimiter, and `\\\\` are decoded;
 unknown escapes remain unchanged.
-An unquoted `#` starts a comment only after whitespace.
+An unquoted `#` starts a comment only after whitespace (including a tab).
 UTF-8 BOMs and CRLF line endings are accepted consistently.
 `examples/quoted.env` contains syntax-only quoted assignments for inspection.

 ```sh